rescript-lang/bucklescript.github.io/docs/class.md

 JS classes are really just JS objects wired up funnily. **In general**, prefer using the previous object section's features to bind to a JS object.

-OCaml having classes really helps with binding to JS classes.
+OCaml having classes really helps with modeling JS classes.
 Just add a `[@bs]` to a class type to turn them into a `Js.t` class:

 ```ocaml
 class type _rect = object